PrathicaShettyM/Django-Backend/README.md

 3. Go to `settings.py` and in apps object, add 'tailwind'

 4. Use this command to initiate tailwind in the server.
 Some packages will be installed along with a folder named `theme` if you keep the default settings
+- Go to `settings.py` and in apps object, add 'theme'
 ```
 py manage.py tailwind init
 ```